Ardent Health, Inc. (ARDT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-17, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Ardent Health, Inc. ("Ardent" or the "Company") (NYSE: ARDT) have opportunity to lead the securities fraud class action lawsuit.
+23, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Ardent Health, Inc. ("Ardent" or the "Company") (NYSE: ARDT).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ARDENT HEALTH, INC. (ARDT), CLICK HERE BEFORE MARCH 9, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?